Teacher of the Year Award

 The Teacher of the Year Award is the county's most prestigious award for teachers.
 Each of the state’s 24 school systems selects a Teacher of the Year who serves as a teacher ambassador.
 One of these local winners is named the Maryland Teacher of the Year and goes on to compete for the title of National Teacher of the Year.

-Frederick County's 2018-2019 Teacher of the Year is Timothy Snyder, an art teacher at Urbana Middle School.
+Frederick County's 2019-2020 Teacher of the Year is Michael Franklin, Physical Education Teacher at Catoctin High School.

 The FCPS Communication Services Department coordinates the nomination and selection process before forwarding materials to the Maryland State Department of Education.
 A call for nominations will be made in January.

 - Part A: Principal Nominations (see below) Due Friday, February 1, 2019

 - Part B: Nominees Submit Resumes, Late February